krud-soft/words/docs/Words/11-interface.md

 ## Polymorphism

 Interface polymorphism is expressed with `includes`.
-It allows one data interface to declare that it satisfies another interface's shape:
+It allows one data interface to declare that it is assignable to another interface:

 ```wds title="UsersModule/interfaces/UserIdentity.wds"
 module UsersModule